kummahiih/asyncapp/README.md

  * the usage of this library is not fluent enough.
 You know what I mean.
  * asyncapp.AsyncLinuxAppRunner is messy.
 Getters, abstract base class, ... ?
  * study how similar things are done in windows and try to write a class named asyncapp.AsyncWindowsAppRunner
+ * rename variables. now there are some things on the code which are not consisten

 I know that you are lazy so here is the content of the EchoApp.py: